Dr. Cliff C. Morris, Jr.

 I served some of the best people in the world including over 60 full time and adjunct faculty.
 I also assisted in serving approximately 5600 students in mathematics courses per semester on the west campus.
 I was challenged to grow both as an individual and manager.
 Our faculty and staff genuinely cared that our students were both successful in mathematics and would positively contribute to our community and culture.

-The day-to-day departmental tasks were handled efficiently by two very dedicated assistants in Ms. Debbie Jefferson and Mrs. Christine Belin-Motera.
+The day-to-day departmental tasks were handled efficiently by two very dedicated assistants in Ms. Debbie Jefferson and Mrs. Christine Belin-Mortera.
 The current departmental contact number is 407-582-1625.
-Dr. Lisa Armour is the current Dean of Mathematics, West Campus.
-Dr. Armour has left Valencia effective April 12, 2011 to accept a position at Santa Fe State College in Gainesville, Florida.
+Professor Russell Takashima is the current Dean of Mathematics, west campus.
+Dr. Armour has moved on from Valencia College and is working at Santa Fe State College in Gainesville, Florida.

 Instructional Affairs Committee (IAC)